Szlachta: Etymology

 In Polish, a nobleman is called a "szlachcic" and a noblewoman a "szlachcianka".

-The Polish term szlachta derived from the Old High German word slahta.
-In modern German Geschlecht – which originally came from the Proto-Germanic *slagiz, "blow", "strike", and shares the Anglo-Saxon root for "slaughter", or the verb "to slug" – means "breeding" or "gender".

-17th-century Poles assumed szlachta came from the German schlachten, "to slaughter" or "to butcher", and was therefore related to the German word for battle, Schlacht.
-Some early Polish historians thought the term might have derived from the name of the legendary proto-Polish chief, Lech, mentioned in Polish and Czech writings.
-The szlachta traced their descent from Lech, who allegedly founded the Polish kingdom in about the fifth century.
+Some early Polish historians state the term have derived from the name of the legendary proto-Polish Lechitic prince, Lech, mentioned in Polish and Czech sources.
+The szlachta traced their descent from Lech, who founded the Polish kingdom in about the fifth century.
+The word szlachta derives directly from the word Lech/Lach— z Lach-ta/z-Lech-ta, meaning “ from the Lach/Lech”, “the ród/house of the Lech/Lach”, “ the people of the Lech/Lach” (notice in the words Lech and Lach we have the vowel shift known as “przegłos”, specific grammatical feature in the Slavonic languages).
+Polish and Lechitic language are synonymous.
+In antiquity and early medieval periods Polish people were known as Lechites (“Regnum Lechorum sive Polonorum” and other sources).
+The name of Poland is the name of the Christianized Poland, used from the medieval period when the Lechitic Prince Mieszko from the Lechitic tribe of Polans was baptised, accepted Christianity and joined the pope-recognised monarchs of Christian Europe.
+In many languages Poland was and is always called Lechia, Lechistan, Lehistan, Lahestan, Lengyelorsag, Lenkija, etc.

-The Polish term szlachta designated the formalized, hereditary aristocracy of the Polish–Lithuanian Commonwealth, which constituted the nation itself, and ruled without competition.
-In official Latin documents of the old Commonwealth, the hereditary szlachta were referred to as "nobilitas" from the Latin term,.
-Until the second half of the 19th century, the Polish term obywatel (which now means "citizen") could be used as a synonym for szlachta landlords.
+The Polish term szlachta designated the formalized, hereditary aristocracy of the Kingdom of Poland and the Polish–Lithuanian Commonwealth, which constituted the nation itself, and ruled without competition.
+In official Latin documents of the old Commonwealth, the hereditary szlachta were referred to as nobilitas from the Latin term.
+Until the second half of the 19th century, the Polish term obywatel (which now means "citizen") could be used as a synonym for noble landlords.

-Today the word szlachta simply translates as "nobility".
-In its broadest sense, it can also denote some non-hereditary honorary knighthoods and baronial titles granted by other European monarchs, including the Holy See.
-Occasionally, 19th-century landowners of commoner descent were referred to as szlachta by courtesy or error, when they owned manorial estates, but were not in fact noble by birth.
-Szlachta also denotes the Ruthenian and Lithuanian nobility from before the old Commonwealth.
+The word szlachta literally translates as nobility.
+It also denote some non-hereditary honorary knighthoods and baronial titles granted by other European monarchs, including the Holy See.
+Szlachta also denotes the Ruthenian and Lithuanian nobility from before the Polish-Lithuanian Commonwealth.

 In the past, a misconception sometimes led to the mistranslation of "szlachta" as "gentry" rather than "nobility".
-This mistaken practice began due to the inferior economic status of many szlachta members compared to that of the nobility in other European countries (see also Estates of the Realm regarding wealth and nobility).
-The szlachta included those rich and powerful enough to be great magnates down to the impoverished with an aristocratic lineage, but with no land, no castle, no money, no village, and no subject peasants.
-Historian M.Ross wrote in 1835: "At least 60,000 families belong to this class, of which, however, only about 100 are wealthy; all the rest are poor."
+This mistaken practice began due to the inferior economic status of many szlachta members compared to that of the richer nobility in some other countries (see also Estates of the Realm regarding wealth and nobility).
+The szlachta included those rich and powerful l, the great magnates and the impoverished with a noble and aristocratic lineage, but with no land, no castle, no great wealth, and no subject peasants.
+Historian M.Ross wrote in 1835: "At least 60,000 families belong to the noble class, of which, however, only about 200 are very rich and wealthy;."
+From the very principle and in Polish culture the true nobility ultimately derives from the peoples’ purest, kindest, gentlest character qualities and virtues, courage, wisdom and care and protection of the weaker, and roots, not from the amount of money.

-A few exceptionally wealthy and powerful szlachta members constituted the magnateria and were known as magnates (magnates of Poland and Lithuania).
+The exceptionally wealthy and powerful noble families constituted the magnateria and were known as magnates (magnates of Poland and Lithuania).